R J Cooper DFC - Jack Cooper

-At the time of his posting to 38 Squadron, it was also part of Bomber Command.
+At the time of Jack's posting to 38 Squadron, it was also part of Bomber Command.
 Jack arrived there, however, as the squadron was beginning its preparations for being moved to the Mediterranean theatre where it would be based in North Africa.
-Because of the preparations to move to the Middle East, 38 Squadron didn't undertake any operational sorties during October of November.
+Because of its preparations to move to the Middle East, 38 Squadron didn’t undertake any operational sorties during October or November.

-The transferring of 38 Squadron from Bomber Command in Britain to the Middle East was a response to the military intentions and might of the Axis Powers (Germany and Italy in this context) that were being displayed by them in the northern African desert.
+Transferring 38 Squadron from Bomber Command in Britain to the Middle East was a response to the military intentions and might of the Axis Powers (Germany and Italy in this context) that were being displayed by them in the north African desert.

 From Britain to Egypt

-One of the many preparations for the move was strengthening the squadron by bringing into it complete flying crews and replacing ground crew declared unfit for overseas duties.
+As part of the preparations for the move to the Middle East, the squadron was strengthened by bringing into it complete flying crews and by replacing ground crew declared unfit for overseas duties.
 No. 115 Squadron, amongst others, was “raided” to meet these needs.
 On 8 November 1940, a complete crew from 115 Squadron was posted to 38 Squadron that included Alan “Dutchy” Holland, one of Jack’s closest friends (along with Albert Tindall) from the twenty-two.
 Palling up with Dutchy in preparations for heading out on such an unpredictable adventure to the Middle East was a great comfort to both of them.
 They spent almost three weeks together in Marham before they flew out.